makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 ## 15.2 unification operator that is used to implement basic operations 5

-> FRIAR FRANCIS : If either of you know any inward impediment
+> FRIAR FRANCIS: If either of you know any inward impediment
 > why you should not be conjoined, charge you, on your souls, to utter it
                                     William Shakespeare, Much Ado About Nothing